-While the majority of applications are approved, at 20%, the refusal rate remains sizable, showing a notable proportion of applications fail to make the cut.
+While the majority of applications are approved, the 20% refusal rate in recent years remains sizable, showing a notable proportion of applications fail to make the cut.

 From our own extensive experience of E2 visas, those that are refused tend to have been compiled without professional advice, and as such are more susceptible to falling foul of the E-2 eligibility and/or evidentiary requirements.